-6.2 Project overview
+6.2 Project Overview

-The table at the top of each profile sheet must be completed with information about the projects included in the profile collection; project name, resource class, and serial number as specified in the Project list.
+The table at the top of each profile sheet must be completed with information about the projects included in the profile collection: project name, resource class and project category.
+Please notice that resource class and category only shall be entered into row 7, automatic filled in if multiple projects.
+Serial number will not be in use RNB2025.
 Recoverable volumes shall be stated with uncertainty.
 Fields and discoveries shall specify which deposit the recovery comes from.
 The drop-down lists retrieve information from Table 2a in the spreadsheet "Generell info og kommentarer".

+Н J K L М N 0 Р Q R S T U V W

+1 Profil 01 Hide Profil 1

+ALVHEIM Tilde I 10111_1 RNB2025

-$\overline{}$ Н J К М N 0 Р 0 R S Т l u V l w 2 Profil_01 Hide F Profil_1 RN B20 24 4 Project overview incl. rec overable res ources Gas resource es/reserves s hall be stated with actual gr oss calorific v alue excludin 5 Oil (million Sm3) NGL (million tonnes) Gá ıs (net deliveral (billion Sm3) ole) Condensate (million Sm3) 6 Name of project Resource class Project category Serial Number Low Base High Low Base High Low Base High Low Base High 7 1001 8 10
+Project overview incl. rec overable res ources 20 Gas resource es/reserves s hall be stated with actual gr ross calorific v alue excludin

+Not in use RNB2025 Oil (million Sm ) NGL Ga s (net deliverat (billion Sm ) ole) Condensate (million Sm )

+Name of Resource Project TUTELOZO (million Sm ) 1 (million tonnes (minon sm) (million Sm )

+6 project class category Serial Number Low Base High Low Base High Low Base High Low Base High

+7

+8

+9

-The main project should always be reported in Profil_1.
+The main project should always be reported in Profil\1.
 Further profile sheets should be used according to maturation and dependencies.
 For example, a project depending on implementation of another project should be reported in a profile sheet with a higher number.
 Note that the resource class is independent on the numbering of profile sheets.